nomad-hzb/autoperosol/README.md

 # peroman
-An ontology modelling the manufacturing of perovskite solar cells
+Peroman is an domain ontology that provides a modell  of the manufacturing and characterization of perovskite solar cells.

+-Work in Progress!